dr-jts/crunchyblog/pg-svg/index.md

 One thing all these options have in common is that they require external tools that need to be installed, configured and maintained in a separate environment.
 This can introduce unwanted complexity to a geospatial architecture.

-This post presents a simpler way to generate maps entirely within the database, with no external infrastructure required.
+This post presents a simple way to generate maps entirely within the database, with no external infrastructure required.

 ## SVG for the win